SEASONAL INFLUENZA VACCINATION CLINIC - 2019/2020

 Whooping cough vaccinations are advised for pregnant women who are 16 weeks and over.
 This is to prevent whooping cough in newborn babies.
 If the surgery has not yet contacted you, please phone to arrange this vaccination.
 It is safe to have the flu and the whooping cough vaccinations together.
 The flu vaccinations can be given at any stage in pregnancy.

 Have you used the FREE Minor Ailments Scheme?
-For further information click on the link below.
+For further information click on the link under further information.

-Please see our new Self Care section under our further information.
+Please see our Self Care section under our further information.